micropatel/restful-life/README.md

 	"contacts":null
 }
 ```
-2. perform api authentication using client_id and client_secret (default values are specified in **src/main/webapp/WEB-INF/securityContext.xml** as testClient adn testSecret respectively as well as account authentication using the username and password using in step 1).
+2. perform api authentication using client_id and client_secret (default values are specified in **src/main/webapp/WEB-INF/securityContext.xml** as **testClient** and **testSecret** respectively as well as account authentication using the username and password using in step 1).
 A sample commands is below
 ```
 curl -v -X GET   -H "Content-Type: application/json"   'http://localhost:8080/sti_services/api/auth/token?client_id=testClient&client_secret=testSecret&username=me&password=mypassword'
 ```